lbryio/lbry.com/content/faq/embed.md

    ![](https://spee.ch/b/d34ce0643fb7725a.png)
 3. Paste the embed code into your website.
 Depending on what platform you are using, this may require an HTML code block.
    ![](https://spee.ch/5/embed-3.jpg)

+*Note: If your site has a content security policy, [you may need to allow the Odysee domain](https://docs.hcaptcha.com/#content-security-policy-settings).*

 ## What does an embed look like?